neondatabase/website/content/docs/guides/prisma-tutorial.md

 touch query.js
 ```

-Add the following boilerplate code:
+Add the following code to the `query.ts` file:

 ```ts
 import { PrismaClient } from '@prisma/client'